engerlab/HNC_Reports_Agents/README.md

 Two bash scripts are provided.

 - `run_local_all3.sh`: runs the full‐processing mode (processing all cases)
-run_prompt_experiment.sh: runs in single‑case mode (processing one random file per applicable subfolder) for prompt engineering experiments.
+- `run_prompt_experiment.sh`: runs in single‑case mode (processing one random file per applicable subfolder) for prompt engineering experiments. can optionally pass a case ID (via the environment variable CASE_ID or as part of the command line) so that the Python script will process that specific file.
+(If not given, it picks one random file per folder.)
 Both scripts install a termination trap so that if you interrupt (Ctrl‑C), all child processes are killed.

 ---